efrecon/gh-runner-krunvm/README.md

 user.
 The `runner` user shares the same id as the one at GitHub and is also a member of the `docker` group.
 Similarily to GitHub runners, the user is capable of `sudo` without a password.

+Runner tokens are written to the directory that is shared with the host.
+This is used during initial synchronisation, to avoid starting up several runners at the same time from the main orchestrator loop.
+The tokens are automatically removed as soon as the runner is up, they are also protected so that the `runner` user cannot read their content.

 ## History